gisaia/arlas_cli/docs/docs/indices.md

 │    --help                Show this message and exit.               │ ╰────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────╮
-│ create        Create an index                                      │
-│ data          Index data                                           │
-│ delete        Delete an index                                      │
-│ describe      Describe an index                                    │
+│ clone     Clone an index and set its name                          │ │ create    Create an index                                          │ │ data      Index data                                               │ │ delete    Delete an index                                          │ │ describe  Describe an index                                        │
 │ list      List indices                                             │
-│ mapping       Generate the mapping based on the data               │ │ sample        Display a sample of an index                         │ ╰────────────────────────────────────────────────────────────────────╯
+│ mapping   Generate the mapping based on the data                   │ │ migrate   Migrate an index on another arlas configuration, and set │ │           the target index name                                    │ │ sample    Display a sample of an index                             │ ╰────────────────────────────────────────────────────────────────────╯

 ```